clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmw-player.rst

 .. note::

-   Screenshots in this document show VMware Workstation 14 Player for Windows.
+   The screenshots on this document show the Windows version of the VMware Workstation 15 Player.
+The menus and prompts are similar to those in other versions and for the Linux OS save some minor wording differences.

-   Menus and prompts in the Linux version have minor wording differences.
+If you prefer to use a pre-configured |CL| VMware image instead, see our :ref:`vmw-player-preconf` guide.

 Install the VMware Workstation Player hypervisor
 ************************************************